mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-# The Sixfinity Integrated Roleplaying Engine
+# The Twelvefold Integrated Roleplaying Engine

 SIRE.

-Sixfinity has multiple settings created for it, you can create any world you can imagine with this system.
+Twelvefold has multiple settings created for it, you can create any world you can imagine with this system.

-- Sixfinity: Starstriders - An Intergalactic Setting in the far future
+- Twelvefold: Starstriders - An Intergalactic Setting in the far future
-- Sixfinity: Chromestriders - A Cyberpunk Setting
+- Twelvefold: Chromestriders - A Cyberpunk Setting
-- Sixfinity: Veilstriders - An Urban Fantasy Setting
+- Twelvefold: Veilstriders - An Urban Fantasy Setting
-- Sixfinity: Dungeonstriders - A fantasy setting
+- Twelvefold: Dungeonstriders - A fantasy setting

-> I was handed a challenge with the Sixfinity System. *Convert Shadowrun to Sixfinity* This text represents that attempt.
+> I was handed a challenge with the Twelvefold System. *Convert Shadowrun to Twelvefold* This text represents that attempt.

 Final Order of Chapters

     Introduction
-    What is Sixfinity
+    What is Twelvefold
     Shadowrun Setting

 Ch1.
 Step by Step Characters